coffee-and-telesense/PicoAPRS-Firmware/docs/contributing.md

 ```

 ### 4. main.h bug fix
 Simply go to the target directory you've generated code for.
-Find the main.h file, its likely in a similar path to this `targets/L432KC/Inc/main.h`
+Find the main.h file, its likely in a similar path to this `targets/L432KC/Inc/main.h`.
+I'm not sure why this isn't added by default.
 - Add the following line as shown below
 ```c
 /* Exported functions prototypes ---------------------------------------------*/